English Lesson Plan Science Lesson Plan

 - Four 40-minute class periods for younger students with little knowledge of genetics (two periods for Pre-lesson Activity and Lesson 1, and the other two periods for Lesson 2)

 - Two 40-mintue class periods for older students with strong knowledge of genetics (one period for Pre-lesson Activity and Lesson 1 and the second period for Lesson 2)

-Description: Students review and become familiar with basic genetic concepts and terms, such as DNA, chromosome, gene, allele, homozygous, heterozygous, recessive and dominant genes, genotype, phenotype, complex traits, Medelian inheritance, and Punnett Square.
+Description: The purpose of this lesson is to give students an introductory understanding of genetic inheritance.
+Students review and become familiar with basic genetic concepts and terms, such as DNA, chromosome, gene, allele, homozygous, heterozygous, recessive and dominant genes, genotype, phenotype, complex traits, Medelian inheritance, and Punnett Square.
 Students apply these to identify and examine several examples of simple and complex genetic traits in several characters in Harry Potter.
 Students also examine inheritance patterns of magical ability in Harry Potter, and use the concepts they have learned to identify possible genotypes of the magical ability demonstrated by several characters in the series.

 Students will be able to:

 - Define the basic genetic terms and concepts— DNA, chromosome, gene, allele, homozygous, heterozygous, recessive and dominant genes, genotype, phenotype, and Medelian inheritance.